Gordon-Meade/thebearadirectoryblog/README.md

 <img src="static/images/SmartDrawforBearaD.png" alt="ED diagram" width="600">

-- After deciding on the kind of the project and features I wanted to implement I used a lucidchart to plan the database structure.
+- After deciding on the kind of the project and features I wanted to implement I used SmartDraw to plan the database structure.
 - The above diagram is serving as an initial guide to indicate the types and relationships between data stored.

 #### Data models